htruong/htruong.github.io/notable-hackable-devices.md

 The small SD-card that runs Linux.
 It even has [a wiki](http://magiclantern.wikia.com/wiki/Eye-Fi) dedicated to hacking it.

-### Canon T-cameras
+### Canon cameras

 They have an [open source firmware](http://www.magiclantern.fm) that adds tons of features to the cameras, such as interval shots and finer manual controls.
+If you have a point-and-shoot, [there is a firmware for it](http://chdk.wikia.com/), too.

 ### SanDisk Sansa Clip (2007)

 It has a SD card slot and runs Rockbox, an open-source firmware that allows your player to play every audio format imaginable.
 Also, who knows that [your MP3 player can run Doom](https://www.rockbox.org/)?
+No wireless.
+More space than a Nomad.
+Not too lame.